-Latest Version: https://goo.gl/xCg6R1, Supplemental Material: https://goo.gl/hzrzac Abstract: In this paper, I study a dynamic model in which a decision maker (DM) acquires information prior to making her decision.
+Abstract: I study a dynamic model in which a decision maker (DM) acquires information about the payoffs of different alternatives prior to making her decision.
 The key feature of the model is the flexibility of information: the DM can choose any dynamic signal process as an information source, subject to a flow cost that depends on the informativeness of signal.
-The optimal strategy is to seek for an informative signal arriving as a Poisson process.
-At the optimum, the arrival of signal confirms prior belief and leads to immediate action.
-The optimal signal has increasing precision and decreasing frequency over time.
+Under the optimal policy, the DM looks for a signal that arrives according to a Poisson process.
+The optimal Poisson signal confirms the DM's prior belief and is so accurate as to warrant an immediate action from the DM.
+Over time, absent arrival of a Poisson signal, the DM continues seeking a Poisson signal that is increasingly more precise but arrives less frequently.